 Leveraging your network is another really important point at the moment.
 The government has supported everyone admirably over the past few months, but there will come a time when that money stops and reality will kick in.

-The bigger your network, the more opportunities will come your way in Q3, Q4 and beyond.
+The bigger your network, the more opportunities will come your way.

 How important are guarantees and using your own equity?